MSI: Maximize Support-Set Information for Few-Shot Segmentation

 \section{Introduction}

 Deep convolutional neural networks (DCNNs) have achieved state-of-the-art results across several mainstream computer vision (CV) problems, including object detection \cite{redmon2016you,ren2015faster} and semantic segmentation \cite{FCN, Deeplab, pyramidscene}.
 An important factor underlying the success of DCNNs is large-scale annotated datasets, which are costly and cumbersome to acquire in many dense prediction tasks, such as semantic segmentation.
-Moreover, these models struggle to segment novel objects when there only a few annotated examples are available.
-To address these limitations, we have seen a plethora of few-shot segmentation (FSS) approaches \cite{Co-FCN,AMP-2,PMM,FWB,PFENet,PANet,CANet,ASGNet,DAN,FSOT,Zhang2020SGOneSG,CWT,HSNet,ASNet,BAM,VAT2,hmmasking}.
-The problem settings in FSS require accurate segmentation of a target object in a query image, given a few annotated images, termed as the support set, from the target class.
+Moreover, these models struggle to segment novel objects when only a few annotated examples are available.
+Many existing few-shot segmentation (FSS) approaches \cite{Co-FCN,AMP-2,PMM,FWB,PFENet,PANet,CANet,ASGNet,DAN,FSOT,Zhang2020SGOneSG,CWT,HSNet,ASNet,BAM,VAT2,hmmasking} aim to address this shortcoming.
+The problem settings in FSS require accurate segmentation of a target object in a query image, given few annotated images, termed the support set, from the target class.

-Shaban et al.'s work~\cite{OSLSM} is believed to have introduced the FSS problem.
-It proposes the first FSS model, in which the masked support image is used to extract only the target features.
+Shaban et al.'s work~\cite{OSLSM} introduced the first FSS model, in which a masked support image was used to extract only the target features.
 Using the target features, both segmentation and conditioning branches are trained to segment an object of the target class.
 Later, Zhang et al.~\cite{Zhang2020SGOneSG} show that extracting target features using masked average pooling~(MAP) is more beneficial for network learning than obtaining features by masking images.
-Since then, many FSS models~\cite{PMM,PANet,PFENet,FWB,CANet,ASGNet,zhang2021fewshot,HSNet, VAT2,ASNet,BAM} consider MAP as the de-facto technique for obtaining target features and focus on improving the encoder/decoder network.
-Recently, HSNet~\cite{HSNet} propose to utilize more meaningful target features by extracting deep features from multiple layers of a backbone network.
-Likewise, ASNet~\cite{ASNet} and VAT~\cite{VAT2} propose different network architectures to harness deep features.
+Since then, many FSS models~\cite{PMM,PANet,PFENet,FWB,CANet,ASGNet,zhang2021fewshot,HSNet, VAT2,ASNet,BAM} have considered MAP as the de facto technique for obtaining target features and focus on improving the encoder/decoder network.
+Recently, HSNet~\cite{HSNet} proposed to utilize more effective target features extracted from multiple layers of a deep backbone network.
+Likewise, ASNet~\cite{ASNet} and VAT~\cite{VAT2} proposed different network architectures to harness deep features.